-There are different kinds of email sequences that you use at different times and at different points in your autoresponder sequence, like onboarding, re-engagement, product launch sequences and so on… The point to marketing though, is writing emails that convert.
+You use different kinds of email sequences at different times and other points in your autoresponder sequence, like onboarding, re-engagement, product launch sequences, and so on...
+The marketing issue, though, is writing emails that convert.

-Let’s go back to the basics, and talk about the 6 rules of effective email copy.
+Let's go back to the basics and discuss the six rules of compelling email copy.

 1. Use structure

-No matter what type of copy you’re writing, it needs to have some basic structure.
-You cannot jump from topic to topic.
+No matter what type of copy you're writing, it needs some basic structure.
+You must stay on topic to topic.

-To help readers understand and guide them through the action you want them to take, your email body needs to be structured in a logical way.
+Your email body needs to be structured logically to help readers understand and guide them through the action you want them to take.

 For example, your email might present a story in a BAB-like way.
 BAB is an acronym that Derek Halpern of Social Triggers created to describe the Before-After-Bridge story-telling approach.

-Put simply, BAB means that, when using a story to convince your audience, you start from the before situation, move on to the after situation, i.e. the transformation, and wrap up with the bridge, i.e. your product, which facilitates that kind of a transformation.
+BAB means that, when using a story to convince your audience, you start from the before situation, move on to the after case, i.e., the transformation, and wrap up with the bridge, i.e., your product, which facilitates that kind of transformation.

-You may often get writer’s block but our best advice is to not overthink it; Just write emails like you would talk to a trusted partner or a friend.
-You apparently don’t get writer’s block when you want to send an email to a friend, do you?
+You may often get writer's block, but our best advice is not to overthink it; write emails like you would talk to a trusted partner or a friend.
+You don’t get writer’s block when you want to email a friend, do you?
 Why should it be different in your business?

-In fact, if you have a natural voice like that, your emails will stand out from other marketing emails.
-You are most likely to get a response or a click when your emails seem personal, not part of a blast.
+If you have a natural voice like that, your emails will stand out from other marketing emails.
+You will most likely get a response or a click when your emails seem personal, not part of a blast.

-It doesn’t mean that what you see other marketers doing is the best practice for your own business.
-Just think of the purpose of each email and try to be yourself.
+It doesn't mean that what you see other marketers doing is the best practice for your own business.
+Could you think of the purpose of each email and try to be yourself?

 Go to Swipe-worthy to see a swipe archive put together to inspire you.